 Lupus is a condition in which the body's immune system attacks its own tissues and organs (called autoimmune disease).
 Lupus can cause inflammation in the joints, skin, kidneys, blood cells, brain, heart, and lungs, among other physiological systems.
 Lupus is difficult to diagnose since its symptoms and signs are often similar to those of other illnesses.
 The most distinguishing symptom of lupus is a face rash that looks like butterfly wings unfolding over both cheeks.
 This rash appears in many but not all cases of lupus.
-Some people are predisposed to lupus, which can be caused by infections, certain medications, or even sunshine.
-Although there is no cure for lupus, there are therapies that can help manage symptoms.

 Symptoms of Lupus

 There are no two cases of lupus that are the same.
 Symptoms and signs might appear abruptly or gradually, be moderate or severe, and be transitory or permanent.
 Most people with lupus have a moderate form of the disease marked by flares, which occur when signs and symptoms worsen for a period of time before improving or perhaps disappearing completely.
 Your lupus signs and symptoms will vary depending on which body systems are affected by the condition.
 The following are the most common signs and symptoms:

 - Skin lesions